Asanka-Data-Analyst/defect-reduction-dashboard/README.md

 This dashboard is designed to be used by QA teams and plant managers to:

 - Monitor real-time defect rates
+- Identify highst impact defects
+- Find about most defects come from which parent products and items
+- Find the machines for services and repair
+- Discover the items
 - Discover patterns in production issues
 - Take data-driven corrective actions
+- Asses the improvement and growth in Quality Department

 ---